sagemath/trac_to_gh/Issue 7034.md

 CC was set to the Sun C compiler, and CXX to the Sun C++ compiler,  uses GNU flags with the Sun compiler

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7034

 Original creator: drkirkby